Three Antidepressants Added To Conditionally Approved List For FAA Medicals

 Key Takeaways:

-• These drugs require a special issuance for pilots to maintain their medical certificates.
+• Pilots taking these newly approved serotonin and norepinephrine reuptake inhibitors (SNRIs) will require a special issuance to maintain their medical certification.

 See a mistake?
 Contact us.